robertseaton/robertseaton.github.com/_posts/2013-08-26-reasoning-behind-selected-strange-beliefs.markdown

 eating animal products.

 A lot of people will retort with, "Who cares?
 They're animals," which strikes me as a rationalization.
-If I came to your house and starting kicking your dog, you would not like that, even though your dog is "just" an animal.
+If I came to your house and started kicking your dog, you would not like that, even though your dog is "just" an animal.

 So, then, one might say: yes, but I love my dog, and I don't love the cow I'm